Addressing PTSD: Criteria For Diagnosis And Care Options

 Are you experiencing symptoms of PTSD?

-Seeking professional support for PTSD symptoms
+Seeking mental health care for PTSD symptoms

 If you’re experiencing symptoms of PTSD or another mental health disorder, support is available.
 Meeting with a therapist or other qualified mental health care provider is typically a recommended first step, as they can evaluate your symptoms and suggest the appropriate treatment.
 If you’d prefer to meet with someone in person, you can search for a provider in your local area.
 If you’d feel more comfortable meeting with someone from the comfort of your own home or somewhere else you have a reliable internet connection, you might consider online therapy.